korewireless/Microvisor-Demo-Http/README.md

   --publickey /path/to/public/key.pem
 ```

 You will need to pass the path to the private key to the Twilio CLI Microvisor plugin to decrypt debugging data.
-The deploy script will output this path for you.
+The plugin will output this path for you.

 ## Copyright and Licensing